 Finding time to update or create your online business listings can sometimes be a challenge.
-But, once you claim your listing, you can control what information and images are shown on these sites about your business, which is certainly worth the effort.
+But once you claim your listing, you can control which information and images are shown on these sites about your business, which is certainly worth the effort.

 There are several sites your business could be listed on, so how do you choose the best?
 Easy!
-Here are our top 7 business listing sites you should claim and/or update:
+Start with these seven:

-1. Google My Business - Google My Business says it “connects you directly with customers, whether they’re looking for you on Search, Maps or Google+.”
+Google My Business, in its own words, “connects you directly with customers, whether they’re looking for you on Search, Maps or Google+.”

 How to claim or edit your business listing: Click the “Get on Google” anywhere on the page, sign in to your Google account, and follow the steps to add your business information to Google.